Well, the preliminary overnights, TV ratings are in, and the day three numbers for the Democrat National Convention are down.

 And the Democrats start trying to cover all of this up.

-And Trump decides as a political maneuver he's going to hijack the Democrat convention by doing a press conference on Tuesday to respond to what he heard on Monday.
+And Trump decides as a political maneuver, he's going to hijack the Democrat Convention by doing a press conference on Tuesday to respond to what he heard on Monday.

 Brilliant political move.

-Nobody's talking about Obama's speech.
+Just like today, nobody's talking about Obama's speech.

 As great as it was.